-The facility has 26 bedrooms, a large kitchen, dining room, parlor, library, laundry room, family/play room, offices, conference rooms, fenced in background and playground.
-Entering our 11th year AMH has grown to engage a network of almost 300 trained volunteers, and a staff of 4 employees.
-With nearly 90 percent of our graduating families achieving sustainable housing, income and transportation, AMH is very successful in empowering families to get back on their feet and provide for themselves.
+The facility has 26 bedrooms, a large kitchen, dining room, parlor, library, laundry room, family/play room, offices, conference rooms, fenced in backyard and playground.
+Entering our 14th year Family Promise has grown to engage a network of almost 300 trained volunteers, and a staff of 2 full-time and 3 part-time employees.
+With nearly 90 percent of our graduating families achieving sustainable housing, income and transportation, Family Promise is very successful in empowering families to get back on their feet and provide for themselves.

-impossible to do as family members are often asked to divide into available spots at homeless shelters, women-only programs, men-only programs, or other family members, etc. At AMH, we believe that keeping families together is of utmost importance in ensuring successful and sustainable lifestyles.
-We accept two-parent families, single mothers or fathers with children, grandparents raising grandchildren, etc. Children under the age of 18 represent approximately 70% of the residents at AMH.
+impossible to do as family members are often asked to divide into available spots at homeless shelters, women-only programs, men-only programs, or other family members, etc. At Family Promise, we believe that keeping families together is of utmost importance in ensuring successful and sustainable lifestyles.
+We accept two-parent families, single mothers or fathers with children, grandparents raising grandchildren, and veteran families.
+Children under the age of 18 represent approximately 70% of the residents at Family Promise.

-While independently operated, Anne-Marie House is an affiliate of the national organization of Family
+While is independently operated, Family Promise is an affiliate of the national organization of Family

 Promise, Summit, Jersey — a four-star rated Charity Navigator organization.